shawnferry/HOL7712-gitbook/setup/README.md

 15. Test puppet agent

 **NOTE:**
 If you are trying this outside the lab and need proxies.
-You must export your http\/https\_proxy in your shell before trying to install a gem with the gem pacakge provider.
+You must export your http\/https\_proxy in your shell before trying to install a gem with the gem package provider.

 ```
 $env = [